cezarc1/kubetorch/README.md

 **Agent-friendly ML batch runs and Pythonic remote execution on Kubernetes**

+This fork of the original KubeTorch (originally by run.house) focuses on reproducible, agent-first, ML runs on Kubernetes.

-This fork focuses on reproducible ML runs on Kubernetes.
-Each batch run can capture the exact source snapshot, sanitized environment, intent, start time, logs, notes, and artifact references so humans and coding agents can inspect what happened after the container exits.
+This fork focuses on making the framework agent-first.
+For example, each batch run can capture the exact source snapshot, sanitized environment, intent, start time, logs, notes, and artifact references so humans and coding agents can inspect what happened after the container exits.

 Kubetorch still supports the upstream Pythonic remote execution model: bring cluster compute into notebooks, IDEs, CI, or production code without rewriting your workload around a DAG system.

 ## What This Fork Emphasizes